Breath in the fresh air…or is it?

 Of course, switching fuel and power source to an alternative with lower emissions is the goal for both air quality and climate change impacts – hybrid, battery, hydrogen…

-The Supply Chain Sustainability School has a Category Group specifically on Plant and Equipment that is focusing on minimum engine emission standards, as well as operator behaviour.
-Have a look at the Plant Commitment Charter page for more information and how to get involved.
+The School’s Plant Group focuses on minimum engine emission standards, as well as operator behaviour.
+Have a look at the Plant Commitment Charter for more information and how to get involved.

 Plant Commitment Charter